 I saw my first movie in 1946.
 I was four years old.
 The movie was “The Best Years Of Our Lives”.
 My Mom and Dad took me to see the film in a big glittery theater in Manhattan.
 New York.
 The city that never sleeps.
 My Dad, in his Army dress uniform with ribbons and medals, had just returned from Europe.
 World War Two had ended less than a year earlier.
 I vaguely remembered the headlines.
 My Dad seemed ten feet tall in his uniform.
 My Mom was more beautiful than I could ever recall.
 She looked like a movie actress in one of those popular magazines of the day.
 I felt as if we were in a movie that evening.
 It was magical!

-I don’t remember much about the movie.
-I remember some of the scenes.
-The returning GI’s looking down at their hometown from the air.
-The scenes of the town as the taxi took the men to their respective homes.
+I remember some of the scenes from the movie.
+The returning GIs, looking down on their hometown from the air.
 The family reunions.
 The men looked like my father and yet they didn’t.
-I was vaguely disturbed but didn’t understand.
+I was bothered, but didn’t understand.
 I dreamed about the movie that night.
 My Dad was the star.
-My Mom was the lady played by Myrna Loy.
+My Mom was Myrna Loy.
 I was the son receiving souvenirs from my Dad.
-Yes, I could see myself in the movie.
+I could see myself in the movie.

 As my fantasy grew, I also discovered I was a romantic.
 This is a guy secret.
 I liked romantic movies with happy endings.
 I was Joseph Cotten pursuing Jennifer Jones in “Love Letters” and “Portrait of Jennie”.
 I was Spencer Tracy, the underdog to Clark Gable, vying for the affections of Myrna Loy and Claudette Colbert.